Symmetric vs Asymmetric encryption: What’s the difference?

-In this blog post, we explain the main differences between symmetric vs asymmetric encryption.
+In this blog post, we explain the major differences between symmetric vs asymmetric encryption.
 This article will also explain which encryption method you should use.

 Some words about different encryption methods

-In today’s world, scammers and other cyber-criminals are becoming more and more present affecting millions of users.
-To prevent these individuals from stealing our data we have to encrypt everything.
-Luckily, there are three different encryption methods that you can use: Symmetric encryption, Asymmetric encryption, and Hash functions (Keyless).
+In today’s world, scammers and other cybercriminals are becoming increasingly present, affecting millions of users.
+To prevent these individuals from stealing our data, we have to encrypt everything.
+Luckily, there are three different encryption methods that you can use: symmetric encryption, asymmetric encryption, and hash functions (Keyless).

 Right now, we’ll focus on symmetric encryption vs asymmetric encryption and leave the third (hash functions) for a later time.

-Mailfence uses Symmetric and Asymmetric encryption as each method has its pros and cons.
+Mailfence uses symmetric and asymmetric encryption, as each method has pros and cons.
 You will learn more about that later.
 Both encryption methods use keys to encrypt and decrypt data.
-The main difference is that symmetric encryption uses the same key to encrypt and decrypt data, while asymmetric encryption uses a pair of keys – public key to encrypt data and a private key to decrypt information.
+The main difference is that symmetric encryption uses the same key to encrypt and decrypt data.
+In contrast, asymmetric encryption uses a pair of keys – a public key to encrypt data and a private key to decrypt information.

 Symmetric Encryption | Asymmetric Encryption |